-Iaspis Open Studios online
+Iaspis Open Studios online platform

 Iaspis Open Studios is a one day long art programme that happens twice a year.
 The spring 2020 edition was organised and curated by Sara Rossling.
 For a whole day, the current iaspis grant holders generously opened the doors to their studios and invited the public to hear about their practices and see some of their work in progress.
 Iaspis Open Studios presents a programme of artist talks with invited guests, art events, lectures, moderated discussions and bar.